Shared Relationship Values Exercise – For Couples Therapists

 Beneath the conflict, there’s often a deeper question they have lost sight of:

-what are we trying to build together?
+What are we trying to build together?

-The Shared Values Exercise helps couples step back from the tension and reconnect with what matters – their values.
+The Shared Relationship Values Exercise helps couples step back from the tension and reconnect with what matters – their values.

+It helps you and your couples get unstuck.
 It gives both partners a simple, structured, and powerful way to identify their individual values, come to the table together, and begin shaping their shared relationship values.

-These are the values they want to live by.
+They identify the values they want to live by.
 Things like:

 This work is foundational.
 It helps set the scene for deeper conversations, clearer communication, repair, commitment, emotional safety, shared meaning, and renewed direction.